-- a) The limitations of this Subpart shall not apply to: - al) Coating plants whose emissions of volatile organic material as limited by the operating permit will not exceed 22.7 Mg/year (25 T/year), in the absence of air pollution control equipment; or

-- b2) Sources used exclusively for chemical or physical analysis or determination of product quality and commercial acceptance provided that: - +A) The operation of the source is not an integral part of the production process; - 2B) The emissions from the source do not exceed 363 kg (800 lbs) in any calendar month; and - 3C) The exemption is approved in writing by the Agency. - b) The limitations of Section 215.204(i) shall not apply to the Waukegan, Illinois, facilities of the Outboard Marine Corporation, so long as the emissions of volatile organic material from those facilities do not exceed 35 tons per year.
+- a) The limitations of this Subpart shall not apply to: - al) Coating plants whose emissions of volatile organic material as limited by the operating permit will not exceed 22.7 Mg/year (25 T/year), in the absence of air pollution control equipment; or - b2) Sources used exclusively for chemical or physical analysis or determination of product quality and commercial acceptance provided that: - +A) The operation of the source is not an integral part of the production process; - 2B) The emissions from the source do not exceed 363 kg (800 lbs) in any calendar month; and - 3C) The exemption is approved in writing by the Agency. - e3) Interior body spray coating material for three-piece steel cans used by National Can Corporation at its Rockford can manufacturing plant in Loves Park, Illinois, provided that: - The emission of volatile organic material from the interior body spray coating line shall not exceed 0.70 kg/l (5.8 lb/gal) of coating material, excluding water, delivered to the coating applicator; and - 2B) The emission of volatile organic material shall comply with the provisions of Section 215.204 by use of the internal offset provisions of Section 215.207 computed on a weekly weighted average basis. - b) The limitations of Section 215.204(j) shall not apply to the Waukegan, Illinois, facilities of the Outboard Marine Corporation, so long as the emissions of volatile organic material related to the surface coating of miscellaneous metal parts and products at those facilities do not exceed 35 tons per year.

-SUBPART H: SPECIAL LIMITATIONS FOR SOURCES IN MAJOR URBANIZED AREAS WHICH ARE NONATTAINMENT FOR OZONE
+SUBPART H: SPECIAL LIMITATIONS FOR SOURCES IN MAJOR

+URBANIZED AREAS WHICH ARE NONATTAINMENT FOR

+OZONE